KhaledAjaj2026/portfolio-site/README.md

 ## Goals:

-- [ ] Use Tailwind for major styling, SCSS for specific styling.
+- [ ] Use TypeScript for static typing.
-- [ ] Make app SEO optimized.
+- [ ] Make app SEO optimized and 100% Lighthouse score.
-- [ ] Test code using Vitest.
+- [ ] Test code using Vitest or Jest.
 - [ ] Implement React Hook Forms for Contact section.

 ## Lessons Learned